RapidSilicon/litex_reference_designs/rtl_designs/vexriscv_axi_ram/README.md

 ![vexriscv_ram.png](./../../docs/vexriscv_ram.png)

 ## VexRiscv CPU
 The VexriscV CPU is sourced from the opensource SpinalHDL's repository **Vexriscv** from [here](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/VexRiscvAxi4WithIntegratedJtag.scala) in a non-cached AXI4 configuration.
-This CPU is responsible for performing all the desireed operations on connected peripherals.
+This CPU is responsible for performing all the desired operations on connected peripherals.

 ## AXI Inteconnect
-The AXI4 interconnect is sourced from the opensource GitHub [repository](https://github.com/alexforencich/verilog-axi/blob/master/rtl/axi_interconnect.v).
-This interconnect is only connected between the peripherals and the CPU and not with the RAM that is serving the purpose of ROM for the CPU.
+This serves as the intercionnect between CPU and peripherals, this design includes a 1x1 Intterconnect configuration.

 ## AXI RAM
-The AXI4 Block Ram is sourced from the opensource GitHub [repository](https://github.com/alexforencich/verilog-axi/blob/master/rtl/axi_ram.v).
-Two of these RAMS are used in the model.
-One connected directly to the CPU without any interconnect serving the purpose of ROM.
-This ROM contains all the instructions for the CPU to perform the desired operations on the peripheral RAM connected via the AXI interconnect acting as a RW memory.
+Two instances of AXI4 Block Ram are used in this model.
+One connected directly to the CPU with the IBus to serve the purpose of ROM.
+This ROM is loaded with a hex file which contains the instructions for the CPU.
+The second instance is used as a peripheral for the system, the CPU attempts read and write accesses to this Ram.

 ## Generating HEX
-The instructions for the **ROM** are generated via bare metal C code the libraries for which are sourced from [this](https://github.com/SpinalHDL/VexRiscvSocSoftware) opensource GitHib repository.
+The instructions for the **ROM** are generated via bare metal C code, the libraries for which are sourced from [this](https://github.com/SpinalHDL/VexRiscvSocSoftware) opensource GitHib repository.
 After writing the C code for the required functions on the connected peripheral AXI RAM, generate the **.elf** by running the makefile in the bare-metal directory as below:
 ```
 echo RISCV_PATH={path-to-riscv-toolchain}
 make